Booker fuels 2020 talk with South Carolina Democratic fundraiser

 Sen. Cory Booker, continuing to fuel speculation about a 2020 White House run, is set to headline a Democratic fundraiser next month in a state that plays host to the South’s first presidential primary.

-The Orangeburg County Democratic Party announced that Booker, D-N.J., is to attend its annual fundraising gala on Oct.
+The Orangeburg County Democratic Party announced that Booker, D-N.J., will attend its annual fundraising gala on Oct.
 18 in South Carolina, according to The Associated Press.

-The organization’s chairman, Kenny Glover, said that Booker was invited because he wanted “a national figure” to speak to the more than 1,000 South Carolina Democrats expected to attend.
-But he didn't quite call Booker a potential presidential hopeful.
+The organization’s chairman, Kenny Glover, said that Booker was invited because he wanted “a national figure” to speak to the more than 1,000 South Carolina Democrats expected to attend but he stopped just short of calling Booker a potential presidential hopeful.

 “Oh, we do not endorse,” he said.